Skip to main content

 1. Request Analysis: Every HTTP request is analyzed before reaching PrestaShop

-2. Pattern Matching: The request is compared against many pre-configured threat signatures
+2. Pattern Matching: The request is compared against known threat signatures downloaded from the Sentinel API

 3. Instant Blocking: If a malicious pattern is detected, the request is blocked with HTTP 403